stepanenkovladyslav/online-store/README.md

 - **Efficient Data Handling and Page Reloads**: Changes made via the admin panel are effectively implemented upon page reload.
 This illustrates my capability in managing data flow and synchronization between the server and the frontend, ensuring that updates are accurately reflected after a user-initiated refresh.

-- **Mobile browsing**: Created a mobile version for this website for the seemless mobile user experience.
+- **Mobile browsing**:Developed a mobile-responsive version of the website to ensure a seamless browsing experience on various devices.

 Each feature was carefully crafted to not only replicate key aspects of an e-commerce platform but also to demonstrate my technical proficiency and thoughtful approach to web development.